seasann/seasann/contributing.md

 - **fix**: Small bugfix

-- **style** Formatting changes witch does not impact code
+- **style**: Formatting changes witch does not impact code

-- **refactor** Refactored code
+- **refactor**: Refactored code

-- **chore** Updating configs, workflows etc. Does not impact code.
+- **chore**: Updating configs, workflows etc. Does not impact code.

-So the title is
+Make sure also that:

-You are merging your branch into the develop branch You link any issues that are resolved or fixed by your changes. (this is done by typing "Fixes #<issue number>") in your pull request
+- You are merging your branch into the develop branch
+- You link any issues that are resolved or fixed by your changes. (this is done by typing "Fixes #<issue number>") in your pull request
-Where possible, you have used git pull --rebase, to avoid creating unnecessary merge commits
+- Where possible, you have used git pull --rebase, to avoid creating unnecessary merge commits